Eating Traditional Cuisine in Norway: What to Expect

 Fish makes up much of Norwegian cuisine.
-This probably comes as no surprise—after all, you're never far from the ocean in the Land of the Midnight Sun.
-Even if you're a fan of fish, you're certain to find something delicious during your Norwegian cruise - in fact, many of Hurtigruten's cruises have onboard fishing demonstrations.
-These give you the chance to get a first-hand look at how the Norwegian fishing industry works.
+This probably comes as no surprise—after all, you're never far from the ocean in the Land of the Midnight Sun!
+In fact, many of Hurtigruten's cruises have onboard fishing demonstrations, which give you the chance to get a first-hand look at how the Norwegian fishing industry works.

-The great thing about having fish in Norway is that it's guaranteed to be fresh.
-Your proximity to both fresh and seawater means that any fish you eat in Norway will be a cut above the rest.
-The freshness marks a big difference compared to the cuts found in your local freezer section.
+The great thing about enjoying seafood in Norway is that it's guaranteed to be fresh.
+Your proximity to both fresh and seawater means that any fish you eat will be a cut above the rest.
+The freshness makes a big difference compared to the cuts found in your local freezer section.

 Adventurous carnivores will leap at the chance to try reindeer and elk, both of which are fairly easy to find in Norway.
-In fact, reindeer is among the dishes regularly referenced as one of Norway's local delicacies.
+In fact, reindeer is one of the country's local delicacies.

-Norwegian breakfasts tend to revolve around sea, with meals including smoked salmon, fish in various sauces and marinades (such as sardines in mustard sauce or tomato sauce, or pickled herring), smoked whitefish served with hard-boiled eggs or carviar (kaviar in Norwegian).
-Dig in to lefse, which is the soft, Norwegian flatbread made of flour and milk or cream.
-The bread is often paired with Jarlsberg cheese, butter, fruit jam or any of the tasty smoked fishes Norway is famous for.
+Norwegian breakfasts tend to revolve around the sea, with meals including smoked salmon, fish in various sauces and marinades (such as sardines in mustard or tomato sauce, or pickled herring), or smoked whitefish served with hard-boiled eggs or caviar.
+Dig in to lefse, a soft Norwegian flatbread made of flour and milk or cream, which is often paired with Jarlsberg cheese, butter, jam, or any of the tasty smoked fishes Norway is famous for.

 Lunch is arguably the best time to try local restaurants and cafes, as they tend to have specials during the middle of the day.
 Norwegian cuisine can be very expensive, but eating out during lunchtime can let you explore the meal options without going over budget.
-Come midday, make a sandwich of brown goat's cheese (geitost) or slices of salmon on lefse.
+Come midday, make a sandwich of brown goat cheese, called geitost locally, or slices of salmon on lefse.

-Every child and most adults tuck their lunch fare into a bag ("matpakke," which literally means packed food) before going to school or work.
-Open-faced sandwiches are a tradition in Scandinavian nations, and popular options in Norway are made with a buttered slice of toast, typically whole-grain rye, topped with meatballs, herring, fish filets or liver pate.
+Every child and most adults tuck their lunch fare into a bag, matpakke, before going to school or work.
+Open-faced sandwiches are a tradition in Scandinavian nations, and popular options in Norway are made with a buttered slice of toast, typically whole-grain rye, topped with meatballs, herring, fish filets, or liver pate.
 Surprisingly, hot dog lunches are also a crowd favorite—a typical Norwegian eats 100 a year, almost one every three days.

-When in Norway, you should not miss the opportunity of trying the amazing king crabs.
-The further north you go, the cheaper they are.
-But they're always just as tasty.
-Reindeer is another delicacy most visitors should give a shot.
+When in Norway, you should not miss the opportunity of trying the amazing king crab.
+The further north you go, the cheaper they are, but they're always tasty.
+Reindeer is another delicacy most visitors should sample.

-The average Norwegian consumes 40 gallons (160 quarts) of milk annually.
+The average Norwegian consumes 40 gallons of milk annually.
 If voyagers swing by a market, chances are they'll find milk cartons from the two dairy companies, Tine melk and Q melk.

-For other beverages, opt for the 4.5 percent Norwegian beer or "blande," a cheap drink made from water and soured whey.
-Aquavit, or akvavit, is Norway's famous liquor export, made from potatoes flavored with caraway.
+For other beverages, opt for the Norwegian beer or "blande," a cheap drink made from water and soured whey.
+Aquavit is Norway's famous liquor export, made from potatoes flavored with caraway.
 Looking for something fancy?
-The Vinmonopolet (The Wine Monopoly) is the country's special shops for imported wine and liquor.
+The Vinmonopolet (The Wine Monopoly) is the country's special shop, a chain, for imported wine and liquor.